Ferry Bridge, Burton: Background

 In the 19th century the brewing industry in Burton and hence the population of the town expanded greatly.
 As a result, pedestrians often had to wait a considerable time for the ferry.
 Two boats were needed at peak times.
 The clamour for a second bridge over the Trent grew.
-In 1865, the Marquis of Anglesey, who owned the rights for the ferry, obtained an act of Parliament, the Stapenhill Bridge Act 1865 (28 & 29 Vict. c. cccxiv), authorising him to build and maintain a bridge over the River Trent.
+The Marquis of Anglesey, who owned the rights for the ferry, obtained an act of Parliament, the Stapenhill Bridge Act 1865 (28 & 29 Vict. c. cccxiv), authorising him to build and maintain a bridge over the River Trent.
 The bridge was intended to carry all traffic and to be as good as or better than the old Burton Bridge, at that time the only bridge across the river in Burton.
 Plans were drawn up but never implemented.

 In 1885 the Marquis sought parliamentary approval to build a smaller footbridge over the River Trent near the site of the Stapenhill ferry and to sell the ferry rights to Burton Corporation.
 After long negotiations between the council and the Marquis, Burton brewery owner Sir Michael Arthur Bass (later Lord Burton) offered to have a footbridge built at his own expense, as long as the council bought the ferry rights from the Marquis.
+The Stapenhill Bridge Act 1886 (49 & 50 Vict. c. cxv) was passed to authorise the bridge.

 The council agreed to pay the Marquis the then huge sum of £12,950 for the rights.
 Work started in 1888.